Every new developer learns the following core principles of software engineering early in their career:

 Another benefit that you get from working with third-party libraries is that it encourages you to work with and write modular code.
 The library’s code is naturally kept separate from the rest of your application code, and communication takes place across well-defined boundaries (the library’s API).
 If instead, you opt to develop a feature yourself, it might be hard to decouple it from the app’s code.
 The authors of a well-built library tend to operate on a different abstraction level, one that leads to a cleaner and more generic code.

 Unfortunately, modular code doesn’t always mean decoupled code.
-Which brings us to the disadvantages of third-party libraries.
+This brings us to the disadvantages of third-party libraries.

 Relying on a third party library means that your code is tied to that library.
 If at some point, you are forced to switch libraries, your code might have to undergo significant changes in order to adapt it to the new library.
 There are of course ways to mitigate this by using a facade (wrapper) for the library.
 This way your code doesn’t directly call the library, but an abstraction instead.